Age-Related Macular Degeneration Definition

 Age-related macular degeneration (AMD) affects the macula, a small area in the retina where there is light-sensitive tissue in the back of the eye.
 The macula is where fine vision (central) is located, allowing you to read, see street signs, and see small details.
 The rest of the retina is for peripheral or side vision.
 As one ages, there may be damage to the retina as part of the normal aging process.
 This is associated with deposits of tiny pieces of fatty protein called drusen or other changes.

-The exact cause of AMD is not fully understood, but it is strongly associated with aging.
-Age-related macular degeneration prevalence is about 2% for patients in their 50s.
+The exact cause of age related macular degeneration is not fully understood, but it is strongly associated with aging.
+Age related macular degeneration prevalence is about 2% for patients in their 50s.
 Additionally, age-related macular degeneration prevalence is about 30% in patients over the age of 75.
-AMD affects your central vision, but your side vision is usually not affected.
-There are two types of age related macular degeneration, dry age related macular degeneration and wet age related macular degeneration.
+Age related macular degeneration affects your central vision, but your side vision is usually not affected.
+There are two main types or stages of age related macular degeneration, dry age related macular degeneration and wet age related macular degeneration.
 There are several risk factors for age-related macular degeneration as detailed further in this article.

 Macular Degeneration Overview – Legarreta Eye

 The symptoms of age-related macular degeneration (AMD) can vary greatly from early stages to late stages of the condition.
 Blurred or distorted central vision is one of the hallmark signs of macular disruption in age-related macular degeneration.
-AMD can lead to blurred or darkened vision in the central area of the eye (called the macula) over time and can cause vision problems.
+Age related macular degeneration can lead to blurred or darkened vision in the central area of the eye (called the macula) over time and can cause vision problems.

-AMD can also make colors less vivid.
+Age related macular degeneration can also make colors less vivid.
 A blurred or distorted central view can lead to inability to do tasks that require precision such as driving a car and reading books and newspapers.
-AMD typically does not cause total blindness as the side vision is not affected.
-The symptoms of macular degeneration may not be apparent in one eye.
+Age related macular degeneration typically does not cause total blindness as the side vision is not affected.
+The symptoms and signs of age related macular degeneration may not be apparent in one eye.
 This is because the good eye compensates for what the poor eye does.
 The risk factor for age-related macular degeneration was detailed in the prior paragraph.

 Diagnosis of Age-Related Macular Degeneration

-When you visit your doctor for a routine eye examination, they can diagnose you with age-related macular damage.
+When you visit your doctor for a routine eye examination, they can diagnose you with age related macular degeneration.
 You may also have your eyes dilated by them.
 Early diagnosis and diagnosis of the types of age related macular degeneration can help you to start treatment.
 This may delay or make symptoms less severe.